thodson-usgs/ratingcurve/README.md

 # ratingcurve
-*A Python library for fitting stage-discharge rating curves.*
+*A Python library for fitting hydrologic rating curves.*

-Use `ratingcurve` to fit streamflow ratings with a segmented power law, which is the the most common model used by USGS.

-At this time, the library is for research and is not ready for operation.
+In hydrology, a rating curve is a mathematical relationship between streamflow and water surface elevation (stage).
+Because stage is much easier to measure than streamflow, almost all streamflow timeseries are generated from rating curves.
+Historically, those ratings were fitted by hand, which can be time consuming and error prone.
+`ratingcurve` provides an easy-to-use algorithm for fitting the standard form of rating curve, the segmented power law.

 ## Installation
 Install using pip